Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

 - Host firmware has been updated on management nodes

+Note: Before proceeding with `management-nodes-rollout` iSCSI SBPS configuration has to be done where worker nodes need to be configured as iSCSI targets for iSCSI SBPS.
+Unlike in CSM 1.6.0, where all worker nodes were configured as iSCSI targets by default without requiring any manual steps, in CSM 1.7.0, selective worker node personalization is introduced where it requires to create an HSM group named 'iscsi_worker' and add the xnames of worker nodes which are intended to be configured as iSCSI targets.
+If this is not done, none of the worker nodes will be configured as iSCSI targets.
+So please refer the steps for the same under `Steps to create HSM group` of [HSM groups iSCSI](https://github.com/Cray-HPE/docs-csm/blob/release/1.7/operations/iscsi_sbps/HSM_groups_iscsi.md).

+For the details on iSCSI SBPS Please refer [iSCSI SBPS](https://github.com/Cray-HPE/docs-csm/blob/release/1.7/operations/iscsi_sbps/iscsi_sbps.md)

 ## 2. Execute the IUF `management-nodes-rollout` stage

 This section describes how to update software on management nodes.
 It describes how to test a new image and CFS configuration on a single node first to ensure they work as expected before rolling the changes out to the other management